-If you are on campus, you can reach the duty officer by using any campus emergency phone or dial 570-675-9111 from any other phone to reach the Police Department.
+If you are on campus, you can reach the on duty police officer by using any campus emergency phone or dial from any other phone.

 PSUAlert

 PSUAlert is the name of Pennsylvania State University's mass notification service.
 This system allows the university to send text messages, voice mails, and e-mails to the campus community concerning weather-related school closings, delays, and other emergencies.
 The service is available to all employees and students of Penn State.
 The university does not charge for the service, however there may be a fee charged based on your phone plan.
 To register, go to http://psualert.psu.edu and follow the instructions.